morpho-dao/morpho-token/README.md

 ## Audits

 The [semi-transferable repository](https://github.com/mangrovedao/semitransferable-token) has been audited by Omniscia.
-The audit report can be found [here](https://omniscia.io/morpho-specialized-token/).
+The audit report can be found [here](https://omniscia.io/morpho-specialized-token/) or in this file [Morpho_Omniscia](./audits/Morpho_Omniscia.pdf).